sora-xor/sora-docs/src/orderbooks.md

 <!-- TODO. add the image -->

-3. Check that Order book was created.
+3. Check that the Order book was created.
 Open `Chainstate` calls -> Choose `orderBook.orderBooks` -> Switch off include option switch -> Run the query.
 A deleted order book should be missing.

 ### Updating an Order Book